By connecting a Fronius PV Inverter and Color Control GX (CCGX) together you will be able to:

 from its card, or box.

-4. Configure the position relative to the Multi or Quattro (is it: AC Input / AC Output); and the phase for each inverter in the list:
+5. Configure the position relative to the Multi or Quattro (is it: AC Input / AC Output); and the show setting for each inverter in the list:

 As mentioned above the CCGX should find all Fronius inverters automatically.
 It will scan all IP-addresses in the local network (that is, all IP-addresses within the netmask assigned to the CCGX) to check whether or not they are Fronius datamanager cards.
 This scan will be performed during CCGX startup; whenever the CCGX loses connection to a data card; and a scan can also be initiated manually by selecting 'Press to scan'.

 Usually a scan is completed within a minute - though if you have a large subnet it may take much more time.
 If you don't want to wait for completion, enter an IP-address manually.

 All data cards found will be entered in the 'Detected data cards' list.
 The CCGX will regularly (once every minute) scan the IP-addresses in this list in order to find new data cards, or reconnect to data cards whenever the connection was lost.